zaphosting/docs/docs/domain-migrate-to-zap.md

 ---
 id: domain-migrate-to-zap
 title: "Migrate to ZAP: Domain"
-description: Information on how to transfer your domain from another provider to ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to transfer your domain from another provider to ZAP-Hosting
 sidebar_label: Domain
 services:
   - domain